sensorfu/sensorfu.github.io/teaser.md

 # Teaser Campaign

+Howdy stranger!
+Congratulations!
+You've found our secret we so rigorously guarded!
+What ever you do - DON'T TELL ANYONE!
+Like... don't share this in Twitter. #sensorfuleaks

 Here we plan the teaser campaign.
-Few planned campaign principles first.
+Planned campaign principles first:

 * Drop information in digestible sizes.
 * Reflect ongoing activity in the web page?